SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

-# Migration Guide for J2EE Web Applications that use SAP Java Buildpack for securing their applications
+# Migration Guide for J2EE Web Applications that use SAP Buildpack for securing their applications - API Version 2

 **This document is only applicable for J2EE web applications securing their application with SAP Java Buildpack.**